 Women who wanted to be pregnant later or didn't want to be pregnant were categorized as having an unintended pregnancy. [[br]]

 [[br]]Beginning in 2012, the PRAMS survey added the response "I wasn't sure what I wanted".
-The addition of this response likely diluted the percentage of responses in the other categories so 2012 data not comparable to previous years.
+The addition of this response may have diluted the percentage of responses in the other categories, so 2012-2015 data not comparable to previous years.

 Risk FactorsHaving an unintended pregnancy can contribute to short inter-pregnancy spacing (span between the birth of one child and the conception of another), which increases the risk of infant morbidity and mortality.
 In addition, unintended pregnancy can contribute to an increase in the rate of abortions as well as late entry into prenatal care.
 Women with inadequate care due to late entry are more likely to deliver a low birth weight baby.